wagtail/wagtail-localize/docs/tutorial/2-configure-wagtail-localize.md

 )
 ```

-With the ``'search/'`` path removed, the first group should now look like:
+With the search pattern removed, the first group should now look like:

 ``` python
 # These paths are non-translatable so will not be given a language prefix